 Easy Pasta Dish With Easy Cleanup!

 Can You Really Make A Pasta Dish With Tasty Sauce With No Water?
-I found this one-pot pasta idea on Facebook, found a recipe and sent it to my oldest daughter.
-My wife was out of town so she decided to make it for dinner.
+I found this one-pot pasta idea on Facebook, found a recipe, and sent it to my oldest daughter.
+My wife was out of town, so she decided to make it for dinner.

 Technique Not Ingredients

 The cooking method of this recipe intrigues me more than the individual ingredients.
-The amount of liquids are important but what liquids you use or what herbs and spices you choose is entirely up to you.
+Of course, the amount of liquids is essential, but what liquids you use or herbs and spices you choose is entirely up to you.

 How Did It Turn Out